For the Love of Money

-"For the Love of Money" is a soul, funk song that was written and composed by Kenneth Gamble, Leon Huff, and Anthony Jackson; it was recorded by Philadelphia soul group The O'Jays for the album Ship Ahoy.
+"For the Love of Money" is a soul, R&B, proto-disco song that was written and composed by Kenneth Gamble, Leon Huff, and Anthony Jackson; it was recorded by Philadelphia soul group the O'Jays for the album Ship Ahoy.
 Produced by Gamble and Huff for Philadelphia International Records, "For the Love of Money" was issued as a single in late 1973, with "People Keep Tellin' Me" as its B-side.
-The single peaked at number three on the U.S. Billboard R&B chart, and at No. 9 on Billboard's Pop Singles chart in spring 1974.
+The single peaked at number three on the U.S. Billboard R&B chart, and at No. 9 on Billboards Pop Singles chart in spring 1974.
 Though the album version of the song was over seven minutes long, it received substantial radio airplay.

 The song's title comes from a well-known Bible verse, 1 Timothy 6:10: "For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows."
 (This translation is from the King James Version of the Bible.)
+The lyrics, which refer to the poor "really need[ing]" money and describe the various things people will do for money, are a condemnation of greed and materialism.

 The song was also used as the opening theme song for NBC's The Apprentice as well as Donald Trump's WWE entrance music.